fvcoding/Space-Shooter/README.md

 Description

 ## Implementation
-Part1, Part2 and Part 3 are now implimented
+Part1, Part2 ,Part 3 and Part4are now implimented

 ## What Makes this a Game?

 ## References

 ## Future Development
-Part 4
+Advanced Features

 ## Created by
 Fronte Nick